Permanent residency: Access to citizenship

 Usually, permanent residents may apply for citizenship by naturalization after a period of permanent residency (typically five years) in the country concerned.
 Dual/multiple citizenship may or may not be permitted.

 In many nations, an application for naturalization can be denied on character grounds, sometimes allowing people to reside in the country (as non-domiciled) but not become citizens.
 In the United States, the residency requirements for citizenship are normally five years, even though permanent residents who have been married to a U.S. citizen for three years or more may apply in three years.
 Those who have served in the armed forces may qualify for an expedited process allowing citizenship after only one year, or even without any residence requirement.

-Golden passports

-Since the 1990s, in addition to golden visas, some countries have begun to offer golden passports to foreign nationals who invest (often through the purchase of real estate properties) a certain sum into the issuing country's economy.
-The issuing of EU passports by Cyprus and Malta has sparked controversy but is expected to produced billions of euros in revenue for the issuing countries.

 Automatic entitlement

 Full permanent residence rights are granted automatically between the following: